NOAA-GFDL/MDTF-diagnostics/diagnostics/TUTT/doc/TUTT.rst

 Wang, Z., Zhang, G., Dunkerton, T. J., & Jin, F. F. (2020).
 Summertime stationary waves integrate tropical and extratropical impacts on tropical cyclone activity.
 Proceedings of the National Academy of Sciences of the United States of America, 117(37), 22720-22726. https://doi.org/10.1073/pnas.2010547117

-Chuan-Chieh Chang and Zhuo's paper is under developing...
+Chuan-Chieh Chang and Zhuo's paper is in preparation...
+Title: Chang, C.-C. and Z. Wang, 2021: Summertime Subtropical Stationary Waves: Variability and Impacts on the Tropical Cyclone Activity